 - In the SNES version of SimCity, there was an option to "quit the game", which would lead to a "see you later" card accepting no input from the controller.

 - Doki Doki Literature Club! takes this trope Up to Eleven.
 After completely clearing the game, you are placed on a screen with a letter from Monika, or the game maker if you got the Golden Ending.
-However, closing and reopening the game will not let you play the game again; to play again, you have to uninstall and reinstall the game.
+However, closing and reopening the game will not let you play the game again; to play again, you have to delete a specific file mentioned in the game's readme.